-Galane depends on two mineral projects
+Galane currently depends on two operating mineral projects and the Corporation is selling one of them

-The Mupane Property and the Galaxy Property are the Corporation's only material properties, and account for all of the Corporation's current mineral resources and reserves and the potential for the future generation of revenue under the current work program.
+Prior to the Summit Acquisition and the Mupane Disposition, the Mupane Property and the Galaxy Property were the Corporation's only material properties, and account for all of the Corporation's current mineral resources and reserves and the potential for the future generation of revenue under the current work program.
+Following the Mupane Disposition, the Corporation will be reliant on a single operating mineral project.
 Any adverse development affecting the progress of the Mupane Property or the Galaxy Property such as, but not limited to, unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage, hiring suitable personnel and engineering contractors, or securing supply agreements on commercially suitable terms, may have a material adverse effect on the Corporation's financial performance and results of operations.